bakerlisa/React_MERN/README.md

 Also used Postman, JS, HTML, CSS, npm, terminal, github, and blood swear and tears 😂

 This folder if FULL, probably too full of MERN stuff!
 And I must say I do love me some react.
-If you're familiart with JS and ES6 React should be no problem!
+If you're familiar with JS and ES6, then React should be no problem!
+And if you like JS you'll LOVE React!

 ## Best of the Best:
 ### Fullstack Exercises